ISSSV4385 – How Democracies Emerge and Survive

 This course relies on active participation from students.
 All applicants are invited to state in their application letter (Statement of purpose) how their academic, professional, and personal experience will enable them to contribute to class discussions, and how they hope the course will help them for their professional development.

 Active participation throughout the course is expected of all participants, and attendance during realtime lectures, seminars and discussions is required.
+The course is labor intensive, and is considered as a full time work load.
 The parts of the course based on recorded materials can be accessed by the students at any time.

 For remote learning, the University of Oslo uses secure Zoom video conferencing, and Canvas, the learning management system at UiO.
 Access to these platforms is provided by UiO to students when they have a UiO username and password.